hortonworks-spark/shc/README.md

 For running in a Kerberos enabled cluster, the user has to include HBase related jars into the classpath as the HBase token retrieval and renewal is done by Spark, and is independent of the connector.
 In other words, the user needs to initiate the environment in the normal way, either through kinit or by providing principal/keytab.
 The following examples show how to run in a secure cluster with both yarn-client and yarn-cluster mode.
-If your Spark does not contain [SPARK-20059](https://github.com/apache/spark/pull/17388) then you need to set SPARK_CLASSPATH for both modes (refer [here](https://github.com/hortonworks-spark/shc/wiki/1.-Set-SPARK_CLASSPATH)).
+Note that if your Spark does not contain [SPARK-20059](https://github.com/apache/spark/pull/17388), which is in Apache Spark 2.1.1+, and [SPARK-21377](https://issues.apache.org/jira/browse/SPARK-21377), which is in Apache Spark 2.3.0+, you need to set SPARK_CLASSPATH for both modes (refer [here](https://github.com/hortonworks-spark/shc/wiki/1.-Set-SPARK_CLASSPATH)).

 Suppose hrt_qa is a headless account, user can use following command for kinit: